KIARN-TECH/thingz_to_do/README.md

 - Save and load reminders from a file.
 - Add sound or visual notifications.

+> **IMPORTANT:** Contributions to the project are welcome!
+Feel free to fork the repository and submit pull requests.

 ### **License**
 This project is open-source and available under the **MIT License**.

 ---

-This version enhances readability with better formatting, sectioning, and markdown elements.
-Let me know if you’d like any further refinements!
+This version enhances clarity with structured alerts, making it easier for users to navigate key details.
+Let me know if you'd like any additional refinements!